 2. What areas do you see the most traffic?

 Is a particular neighborhood or area in Oxford booming?
 If so, the value of the home you want to buy might increase sooner rather than later.
 A home in the heart of Oxford, the square, will probably be the most expensive because of the proximity to local restaurants and shops.
-On the other hand, a home a few miles from the square and Ole Miss campus will likely cost less and allow for more privacy.
+On the other hand, a home a few miles from the Square and Ole Miss campus will likely cost less and allow for more privacy.
 Your realtor should be able to help you with these questions, but make sure and do your own research, too.
+Booming areas that offer new housing coupled with new shops, restaurants and actitivites is available at developments, like the Oxford Commons.

 3. How long have you been in real estate?